jcuadraUAI/plaga/_pages/home.md

 Arts](https://artesliberales.uai.cl/) and the [Physics + Astro
 group](http://physics-astro.uai.cl/).

-Our work on formation and evolution of planetary systems is performed as part of the [Millennium Nucleus on Planet Formation (NPF)](http://www.npf.cl), while our work on accreting black holes and their environment is carried out as part of the [Millennium Nucleus for Transversal Research and Technology to explore Supermassive Black Holes (TITANS)](http://www.astro.udec.cl/titans/), both funded by the [Iniciativa Científica Milenio](http://www.iniciativamilenio.cl/).
+Our work on accreting black holes and their environment is carried out as part of the [Millennium Nucleus for Transversal Research and Technology to explore Supermassive Black Holes (TITANS)](http://www.astro.udec.cl/titans/), funded by the [Iniciativa Científica Milenio](http://www.iniciativamilenio.cl/).
 We are also grateful for funding from different [ANID](http://www.anid.cl) and [UAI](https://www.uai.cl) programmes.

 <P>&nbsp;</P>